wp-plugins/playerzbr/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-PlayerZBr is the streaming html 5 player to your radio or your online music site.
+PlayerZBr is the streaming html 5 player and music files, to your radio or your online music site.

 == Description ==